-What are the scientifically proven five most annoying sounds in the world?
+What are the five most annoying sounds in the world according to science?

 Two studies published in the Journal of the Acoustical Society of America (2008, 2012) examined the responses of multiple groups of students at Newcastle University who listened to preselected groups of different sounds.
 The students’ responses were used to determine the most annoying sounds in the world for human beings – the top five of which are presented in this exhibition.